AnthonyF747/AnthonyF747.github.io/hw3/hw3journal.md

         boolean isEmpty();
 }

 There is a `push`, `pop`, and `isEmpty` method in this class. `push` puts a new node in the linked list, `pop` removes the node from the linked list, and `isEmpty` checks the list to see if any nodes are present in the linked list.
 This is an interface and Visual Studio does have the option to create one from the *project* tab (*add class* scroll down to *interface*).
-The converted code is again similar to Java:
+The <span style="color=orange">converted code</span> is again similar to Java:

     public interface IQueueInterface<T>
         {